 Focuses on the ways that people organize themselves to effect change in their societies.
 This concentration explores social action, social organization, social movements, and civil resistance to analyze and investigate the role of constructive conflict.

 Justice & Reconciliation

-Prepares student for careers working with Advocacy, Art & Social Justice, Restorative Justice, Non-Profits focused on the Recovery from Conflict
+Prepares students for careers working with Advocacy, Art & Social Justice, Restorative Justice, Non-Profits focused on the Recovery from Conflict

 Focuses on the-relationships between human rights, justice, and conflict resolution.
 Encompasses a spectrum of coursework including legal dimensions of human rights, trauma, memory, healing, conflict transformation, and forms of restorative justice.

-Prepares student for careers working in Non-Profits, Public Policy, Management, Human Resources, Corporate, Politics
+Prepares students for careers working in Non-Profits, Public Policy, Management, Human Resources, Corporate, Politics

 Focuses on improving the capacity of leaders to work with conflict and manage change.
 Includes topics in conflict transformation, mediation, dialogue, and organizational leadership.

-Prepares student for careers working in Mediation, Counseling, Education, Law Enforcement
+Prepares students for careers working in Mediation, Counseling, Education, Law Enforcement

 Focuses on the dynamics of social interaction that lead to interpersonal conflict and the processes and skills that support the transformation of these conflicts.
 Issues examined include intercultural communication, psychology of groups, family relationships, and other dimensions of human relations.